ZehT/bridge351-interview-calendar-api/README.md

 - Carl: As Candidate
 - David and Ines: As Interviewers

+They also have some Slots already available.

-More Users can be add using the POST defined in User Service
+More Users and Slots can be add using the POST defined in User Service

 ## Data Base
 The Data Base is fairly simple, and described as below: